simoncragg/scientific-calculator/README.md

 # 🧮 Scientific Calculator

-Drawing inspiration from the iconic CASIO scientific calculators, this TypeScript-powered calculator faithfully replicates the beloved functionality of its predecessors, ensuring a timeless user experience cherished by generations of mathematicians and scientists.
+This TypeScript-powered calculator faithfully replicates the beloved user interface design of the classic CASIO scientific calculators, using React and Tailwind CSS.

 ![image](./assets/scientific-calc-580x700.png)